A once in a lifetime encounter with magic.

 Reservations: Although they say that they take reservations on the first of the month, one year in advance, this is one of those white lies typical of Japanese culture.
 In reality, Mizai is introduction-only.
-Even among those, it is one of the most impossible, taking into account that Kyoto is a closed-knit community where building trust takes generations.
+Even among those, it is one of the most impossible.
 When I was at the restaurant, at the end of the meal, they offered their regulars reservations 1 year and 4 months in advance.
 It would take years and years for you to arrange a regular customer to bring you to their reservation.
 Pictures are not allowed, and no one asked.

 You may consider going to Miyasaka in Tokyo, whose chef Nobuhisa Miyasaka has trained for 10 years at Mizai.
 They accept reservations one month in advance.